qwaneu/qwaneu.github.io/_drafts/tdd-one-assert-per-test.md

 then+when into a separate test, and set up the object under test (the Given) in the appropriate state.

-## wishful thinking
+## Wishful thinking

-That is quite a lot of work to do.
+Spitting the test like this is quite a lot of work to do.
 Let's take a seemingly simple one, number 2,

 2. *Given* a session idea, *When* we propose it, *Then* we get confirmation of successful receipt